rolandjlevy/express-codespace-template/README.md

 # Express.js Codespace template

+### View the project in VS Code Simple browser
+- Get the URL for the page
+- From command palette: Simple Browser: Show
+- then paste in that URL

 ### To run a front-end project in a Codespace
 - Terminal > npm i -g http-server
 - Terminal > http-server
 - click 'Open in Browser'
-- Get the URL for that page
-- From command palette, search for: Simple Browser: Show
-- then paste in that URL